jhpyle/docassemble/_docs/functions.md

 ## <a name="re_run_logic"></a>re_run_logic()

-The `re_run_logic()` function causes code to stop executing and causesa the interview logic to restart from the beginning.
+The `re_run_logic()` function causes code to stop executing and causesa the interview flow to restart from the beginning.
 You might want to use this in cases when, after you make changes to variables, you want the [`initial`] and not-yet-completed [`mandatory`] blocks to be re-run in light of the changes you made.